 About Physical Therapy

-Physical therapy is the non-surgical treatment of joints and muscles.
+Physical therapy is a unique science and art that utilizes a wide variety of non-surgical procedures to treat joints and muscles in order to restore function to the body, reduce pain and help prevent future injury.
 We implement specialized strength and movement training and education to help you regain normal function, decrease pain and promote healing.
 By using evidence-based, non-surgical therapy, our physical therapists can treat a variety of conditions.
 Physical therapy is an essential element in rehabilitation, and is used across our continuum of care: inpatient, outpatient, home health and neuro-transitional rehabilitation.

 Our Approach to Outpatient Treatment